 There are three components that make up the Overall grade awarded on a Peerceptiv assignment.
-You’ll see the Overall Grade for each assignment on the Grades page as well as all 3 components of the grade.

 Sometimes, your instructor will hold grades for manual release, so please check in with your instructor if you do not see grades posted after the Feedback deadline.

 You are also able to access your grades for the course by clicking on Grades in the navy bar at the top of the page.
 From there you can see a grades breakdown for each individual assignment.

 If you click on the green arrows next to Review Grade or Task Grade, the view will expand to show you the components of those grades.
 In the image below, you can now see the Accuracy Grade and the Helpfulness Grade, which are the two components of the Review Grade.
 You can also see the Review Task and the Feedback Task, which are two components of the Task Grade.